Magdalena Gómez

-Magdalena Gómez is an American playwright, poet, social activist, motivational speaker, and performer.
-She lives in Springfield, Massachusetts where she is the artistic director of Teatro V!da, the first Latin@ theatre in Springfield, MA.
-Teatro V!da focuses on promoting youth leadership through the performing arts.
-Gómez is known for her multilingual works and dedication to creating art that can be understood by all, even those who are not multilingual.
-Gómez has worked with young people through the arts for nearly 40 years and focuses much of her work on intergenerational collaboration.
+Magdalena Gómez (1953-) is an American playwright, poet, social activist, motivational speaker, and performer.
+She lives in Springfield, Massachusetts where she is the artistic director of Teatro V!da, the city's first Latin@ theatre, and served as the city's second Poet Laureate.
+Gómez has worked with young people through the arts for nearly forty years and focuses much of her work on intergenerational collaboration.

 Biography

-Magdalena Gómez was born in New York City to a Spanish Gitano father and a Puerto Rican mother.
+Magdalena Gómez was born in 1953, in the Bronx, New York to a Spanish Gitano father and a Puerto Rican mother.
 Gómez's parents were not formally educated.
-Her father had only completed school to a second-grade level, but was fluent in three languages and proficient in five languages total, Spanish, English, Basque, Italian, and Portuguese.
+Her father had only completed school to a second-grade level, but was fluent in three languages and proficient in five languages, Spanish, English, Basque, Italian, and Portuguese.
 Gomez's father immigrated to the United States through Ellis Island at the age of 17.
 Despite her parents' lack of formal education, Gómez displayed academic ability from an early age.
-As a young girl, Gómez discovered Chinese poetry and the works of Ralph Waldo Emerson at her local library and has been interested in poetry and writing since then.
-Gómez cites her interest in writing and academics as something she discovered independently, as her schools were "more like prisons than centers of learning."
-Gómez first publicly performed her poetry at a burlesque house in Greenwich Village at age 17.
+As a young girl, Gómez discovered Chinese poetry and the works of Ralph Waldo Emerson and Robert Frost at the New York Public Library's Hunts Point branch in the South Bronx, which sparked her interest in poetry and writing.
+Gómez describes her interest in writing and academics as something she discovered independently, as her schools were "more like prisons than centers of learning."

-In the 1970s, Gómez taught drama at Johnny Colon’s East Harlem Music School.
-In 1982, she was the first volunteer theater director at Teatro El Puente in Williamsburg, NY.
-During her time there, the company became an HIV/AIDS and health issue educational touring company.
-Gómez was also a teaching artist and mentor for the Women of Color Leadership Network at University of Massachusetts, Amherst for ten years, from 1995-2005.
-She has been a teaching artist with SmART Schools Network since 1999.
-In 2007, Gómez cofounded Teatro V¡da, and in 2019, she became the Poet Laureate of Springfield, MA.
-A collection of her papers is housed at the University of Connecticut archives.